 With toddlers and babies, toys need to be bright and colorful with no small parts.
 Rule of thumb?
-If it’s small enough to put into the an empty toilet paper roll, it’s too small for baby.
+If it’s small enough to put into an empty toilet paper roll, it’s too small for your baby.
 Little kids put things in their mouths and risk choking on a tiny toy.

 Also, pay attention to what the toys are made of, and where they are made.
 Plastic toys can contain toxic paint—containing lead—particularly when they come from countries where the rules about manufacturing are less stringent.
 Make sure the toys are labeled non-toxic.